SharePoint

 Group Therapy Sessions (6 sessions, 3 hours each)

-The programme will include six group therapy sessions, each lasting 3 hours with short breaks in between.
+MasterMind comprises six group therapy sessions, each lasting 3 hours including short breaks.

 Participants will engage in various therapeutic activities including cognitive training and exercises tailored to their individual needs and goals.